-Given the fact that it's likely quite warm in your location as you're reading this, perhaps a quick sourdough galette with peaches and blueberries is in order?
+Given that it's likely quite warm in your location as you're reading this, perhaps a quick sourdough galette with peaches and blueberries is in order.
 Or an easy no-knead sourdough bread that requires little but results in a lot?

 Is there anything I missed in this how-to bake sourdough bread in summer guide?
 Also, if you have a burning (😅) question about baking in the summer that I didn't address in this guide on how to bake sourdough bread in the summer, please leave a comment below!

 Although, here in the Southwest of the USA, night temperatures are usually very cool with scorching day temperatures.↩